 Il Dort Encore Sweater and Ballade Skirt, $798 and $2,800, Donatelle Godart

 Aimons Nous, $5,000, Donatelle Godart

 “I'm obsessed with giving my brides a real character.
 I love to shake up conventions with a refined elegance.
 I want modern and glamorous brides.
 I love to enhance them and highlight their curves.
 I choose structure rather than flowing lines because I don't want to hide the body.
 My figures are defined and waists marked to reveal the femininity of my brides.
 I want to increase their sex appeal and their charm.
 I think about free, modern women with a confident sense of femininity.
 The bride I design for is brilliant, radiant, and witty.
-She's not a slave to fashion and prefers style and elegance to fleeting trends.
 My brides embody today's glamour—that blend of charm and sophistication with a natural air.
 That very French little 'Je ne sais quoi'."—Margaux Tardits, Designer and Founder